Hamidalavi/examid-gaming-journey/README.md

 10. **Pinky** and **ring** fingers are fully covered under the controller for best paddle clicking experience
 11. Controlling the sticks with the first knuckle (exactly behind the nail), it's very accurate to aim
 12. When using ten fingers, I kept my index and middle fingers up to prevent clicking the triggers, but I prefer to using eight fingers
+13. Depending on the direction of aiming, I use 360° of the thumb knuckle for controlling the thumbstick.
+Let me explain it:
+> A: When I want to aim upwards, I use the top of my thumb to push up
+>> B: When I want to aim to the right, I use the right side of my thumb to push right
+>>> C: When I want to aim downwards, I use the knuckle of my thumb to push downwards
+>>>> D: When I want to aim to the left, I use the left side of my thumb to push left
-13. These two fators **reaction** and **smoothness** are very important.
+14. These two fators **reaction** and **smoothness** are very important.
 I tried hard to learn these factors and my aim became very fast and smooth like other pro players.
 I mean my aim is very fast and when I see the enemy while centering, I slow down my aiming by controlling the thumbstick, so I can get more accurate shots.
 There is no such thing as **flick shot**; in fact, switching on the target in a short time is what people call **flick** and it's achieve by training
 14. Congratulations, Examid is now going to be a Pro Player at controller

 > [!CAUTION]